DoSomething/contentful-prototype/docs/development/features/voter-registration.md

 ### Beta page

-We'll host the beta page internally in Phoenix instead of Instapage, at path `/us/my-voter-registration-drive?referrer_user_id=58e68d5da0bfad4c3b4cd722` (where the `referrer_user_id` is our alpha's user ID).
+The beta page is also a hardcoded component, displayed on path `/us/my-voter-registration-drive?referrer_user_id=58e68d5da0bfad4c3b4cd722` (where the `referrer_user_id` is our alpha's user ID).

-This beta page is a hardcoded template, but shares some components with the OVRD campaign template, like its `CoverImage` and scholarship information.
+This beta page component shares some components with the OVRD campaign template, like its `CoverImage` and scholarship information.
 The OVRD campaign's contentful ID, `3pwxnRZxociqMaQCMcGOyc`, is the same in all of our `dev`, `qa` and `production` spaces.
 Usually this isn't the case -- our Contentful ID's don't match between our `dev` and `production` spaces -- but this entry was created before we introduced different Contentful environments to our Phoenix space.
 Because of this, we're able to hardcode this Contentful ID to use in both `dev` and `production` environments.

 We hardcode specific configuration `ContentBlock` ID's: